 Accommodation is subject to availability.
 In the event of a particular hotel being fully booked for your chosen dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Breakfast is included on all days and packed lunches are included on walking days (days 2, 3, 4 and 5).
 Dinner is available either at the accommodation or from restaurants in the local area.
-It is possible to book this tour on a half board basis, to include 5 evening meals.
+It is possible to book this tour on a half board basis, to include five evening meals.

 Difficulty and terrain

-We strongly advise you to follow only marked trails and never shorten the path through the unknown and unmarked terrain.
+We strongly advise you to follow only marked trails and never shorten the path through unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 Your holiday information pack will include more detailed information on route navigation.

 When to go